Keluarga Malaysia

 Keluarga Malaysia (English: 'Malaysian family') was an idea introduced by Ismail Sabri Yaakob on 22 August 2021 in his inaugural speech as prime minister.
 It was officially launched on 23 October 2021 in Kuching, Sarawak.
-This idea encouraged Malaysians to put aside their differences and work together to rebuild the nation in order to combat the COVID-19 pandemic and achieve the Shared Prosperity Vision 2030.
+This idea encouraged Malaysians to put aside their differences and work together to rebuild the nation in order to combat the COVID-19 pandemic in Malaysia and achieve the Shared Prosperity Vision 2030.

 When Anwar Ibrahim was appointed as prime minister in 2022, the Keluarga Malaysia concept was abolished and replaced with his own idea, Malaysia Madani in 2023.

 Overview

 The Keluarga Malaysia concept was first announced as a national agenda by the then Deputy Prime Minister, Wan Azizah Wan Ismail in November 2019, a few months before the political crisis occurred.
 However, it was officially introduced as an idea by Ismail Sabri Yaakob in his inaugural speech as the ninth Prime Minister of Malaysia on 22 August 2021.
 According to Ismail Sabri, this concept was inclusive across the boundaries of religion and race and invited all citizens in the country to come together as a whole family.
 This concept was chosen because it was "inclusive, close to the people and showed a value of concern and love for all members of the country's big family".
 Ismail Sabri in his speech said:

 "It crosses the boundaries of religion, race and race.
 We are aware of the existence of families that are made up of various races and religions, but family values bind them all.
 That is why the concept of the Malaysian Family is taken, because for me, the integrity of the country is tied to the values of perfect education in a family.
 We are one family regardless of religion, race and race.
 Each of you is like my own family, whether young or old.
 We are likened to complementing each other, like body parts that need each other."